 Financial materiality.
 The volume of financial activity covered by an auditable object is a key risk factor.
 High-risk audit objects that use a very small part of the budget may be of less priority for audit than medium risk audit objects that deal with 50% of the budget.

 Complexity of activities.
-Complex activities are more difficult to do well and therefore more likely to fail in some way e.g. construction projects often cost more than planned and take longer to complete than expected.
+Complex activities are more difficult to do well and therefore more likely to not achieve their objectives e.g. construction projects often cost more than planned and take longer to complete than expected.

 Control environment (as defined in COSO).
 The control environment is sometimes referred to as the “tone at the top”.
 A strong control environment is less susceptible to fraud and error.
-In a strong control environment there are: clear objectives, al roles & responsibilities; clear ethical standards of behavior; strong governance arrangements; and effective people management policies and practices.
+In a strong control environment there are: clear objectives, Organisational roles & responsibilities; clear ethical standards of behavior; strong governance arrangements; and effective people management policies and practices.
 A weak control environment is more susceptible to fraud an error.

 Reputational sensitivity.
-Some areas will have a higher media profile where problems can generate a high level of risk to the reputation of the as a whole.
+Some areas will have a higher media profile where problems can generate a high level of risk to the reputation of the Organisation as a whole.

 Inherent risk.
 Areas of high inherent risk will require effective control processes to reduce the risk involved.
 Such important controls should be reviewed more regularly by Internal audit.

 Extent of change.
 Change is known to generate increased risk.
-For example: high turnover of staff is likely to reduce the effectiveness of controls as staff are less experience; re of functions or change of leadership/key managers can also generate uncertainty for staff which limits their effectiveness.
+For example: high turnover of staff is likely to reduce the effectiveness of controls as staff are less experience; reorganisation of functions or change of leadership/key managers can also generate uncertainty for staff which limits their effectiveness.

 Confidence in Management.
-Good managers usually solve problems quicker than poor managers and more experienced managers are more likely to be able to identify and deal with risks.
+Good managers usually solve problems more efficiently and achieve better results than than poor managers and more experienced managers are more likely to be able to identify and deal with risks.
 Remote units that are managed by lower grade staff may be of higher risk.

 Fraud potential.
 Some systems and functions are more prone to fraud and corruption.
 For example, high levels of cash receipts and delegated responsibility to impose fines.

+Political sensitivity.
+Some subjects are may be more political sensitive than others and therefore of attract higher interest from stake-holders .

 Time since last audit.
 There is a deterrence factor in every audit.
 Even auditable objects with low risk should be audited from time to time.
 And those which have not been audited for a number of years may become high risk.